ichsankurnia/Tensorflow2-object-detection-python/README.md

-## CONVERTION TO TFLITE USE FOR MOBILE OR RASPY
+## CONVERSION TO TFLITE USE FOR MOBILE OR RASPY

 `cd mymodels && mkdir tfliteexport`